 Explore an untouched and largely unknown part of wild Patagonia.
 The Gaucho Way is our signature route.
 It follows traditional routes used by the Gauchos, Chilean cowboys who are friends and neighbors.
-Horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
-The Gaucho Way connotes both their passage through the mountain landscape and their distinctive, gracious culture.
+On horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
+The Gaucho Way denotes both their passage through the mountain landscape and their distinctive, gracious culture.
 We trek through beautiful valleys, lush forests, craggy mountain trails, and sandy beaches all with the Northern Patagonia Icefield rising 10,000 feet above you.

 Day by Day at a Glance:

 Day 1: Depart country of origin on international flight to Santiago, Chile (SCL).

 Day 2: Arrive Santiago.
 Domestic flight to Balmaceda Regional Airport (BBA).
 Private transfer to Puerto Bertrand.
 Boat shuttle to Patagonia Frontiers Main Ranch.
 Overnight at Patagonia Frontiers Guest House, Main Ranch.

 Day 3: Boat shuttle with full-day hike finishing at main ranch, 12 km.
 (7 mi.)
 Overnight at PF Guest House, Main Ranch.

 Day 4: Begin multi-day supported trek.
 12 km.
 (7 mi.).
 Overnight Tent Camp at Cacho Ranch.

 Day 5: Trek to view Northern Patagonia Icefield.
 12-18 km.
 (7-11 mi.).
 Overnight at Tent Camp at Cacho Ranch

 Day 6: Complete supported trek.
 Traditional Patagonia Asado (BBQ).
 12-16 km.
 (7-10 mi.)
 Overnight at PF Guest House, Main Ranch

-- Day 8: Private transfer to Balmaceda Regional Airport.
+Day 8: Private transfer to Balmaceda Regional Airport.
 Domestic flight to Santiago.
 Begin international flight.

 Day 1: Depart your country of origin on an international flight to Santiago, Chile (SCL).

-This is your departure point for Patagonia Frontiers.
+Puerto Bertrand is your departure point for Patagonia Frontiers.
 You board a boat and travel 16 kilometers (10 mi.) across two connected lakes to reach our dock and main ranch.
 There are no roads here.
 Once you’ve met your guides and staff and had a look around you’ll get settled into your accommodations in the guest house.

-Driving time is approximately six hours with a one-hour boat shuttle.
+Driving time is approximately six hours, with a one-hour boat shuttle.

 The long valleys, lush temperate forests and mountain peaks offer a wide variety of terrain in which to trek and it’s not uncommon to see soaring condors or even the elusive huemul, a small endangered deer that appears on the Chilean coat of arms.
 The varied terrain means that you’ll be able to experience everything from craggy mountain trails to long, sandy beaches, and always with a backdrop of the majestic mountain panorama.

 If the day is clear your views will encompass the immediately surrounding peaks and glaciers, five and six thousand feet in elevation above you, as well as the awe-inspiring and formidable Northern Patagonia Icefield with Cerro Hyades standing firm at the head of the Cacho Valley.
-The difference in elevation between the valley floor at the far end of our Cacho Ranch and the summit of this colossal peak is 10,000 feet!
+The difference in elevation between the valley floor at the far end of our Cacho Ranch and the summit of this monumental peak is 10,000 feet!

-Trekking distance may vary and is approximately 12-18 km.
-(7-11 mi.)
+Trekking distance may vary and is approximately 12-18 kilometers (7-11 mi.).

-Trekking distance is approximately 12-16 km.
-(7-10 mi.)
+Trekking distance is approximately 12-16 kilometers (7-10 mi.).

-Day 7: Breath in this morning’s invigorating, cool air.
+Day 7: Breathe in the refreshing, cool morning air.
 Spend the morning on a stroll along the beach, or through the orchards, gardens and greenhouses.
-Take a walk in the pasture and share a moment with the horses, or simply relax as you prepare to say goodbye to the ranch and shuttle by boat to Puerto Bertrand.
+Take a walk in the pasture and share a moment with the horses, or simply relax as you prepare to say goodbye to the ranch before departing by boat to Puerto Bertrand.
 The dock there is the departure point for a whitewater rafting descent of the crystal-clear powerhouse that is the Baker River.

-You overnight and freshen up in Puerto Bertrand at a local guest cabin, or bed and breakfast.
+Overnight in Puerto Bertrand at a local guest cabin, or bed and breakfast.